-Blackened Chicken Breast is kissed with a touch of honey for the perfect combination of heat and sweet.
-Make plenty of this easy bake recipe.
-I’ll give you lots of ideas for the leftovers!
+Baked Blackened Chicken Breasts can be kissed with a touch of honey for the perfect combination of heat and sweet.
+Or leave it off, for a low-carb, ketogenic dinner.
+Double the recipe.
+I'll give you lots of ideas for the leftovers!

 Here's why I like it so much:

 - There are just 4 easy steps in this recipe and the cook time is mostly hands-off while it bakes in the oven.

 - The spicy chicken perfectly complements so many popular dishes from pasta alfredo to many soups and salads.
 I have a list of suggestions below.